Aseza/Felina/README.md

 If you hit "Send" without any words, you'll get a list of all phrases available in the collection.

 ### How to run it
+Please import it on Intellij, I don't know what it is with Eclipse, but it's going crazy.
 Make sure you have an active internet connection for Icons to load properly.
 I've already included the WAR file, so, you already know how it's done.<br/>
 #### ANY FEEDBACK IS HIGHLY APPRECIATED